 Synology offers a plethora of NAS models to choose from, but the selection can be a bit dizzying if you’re not sure what all the differences are.
 Here are some things you should know to help you narrow down your ideal choice.

-I’m a big fan of Synology’s NAS products, mainly because they’re super-easy to set up and use, making it possible for even the most novice of users to dip their toes into the world of network-attached storage without feeling too overwhelmed.
+We’re big fans of Synology’s NAS products, mainly because they’re super-easy to set up and use, making it possible for even the most novice of users to dip their toes into the world of network-attached storage without feeling too overwhelmed.
 The problem, however, is that Synology has dozens of models to choose from, and choosing one can be the most difficult part.

 A Quick Breakdown